Pillar 3 and BIPRU Remuneration Code Disclosures

 The firm only has one business area – investment management.

-The firm has 3 Directors and no “risk takers.
+The firm has 2 Directors but no “risk takers”.

 Director/Partner remuneration is agreed formally at board meetings.
 The link between performance and pay is inevitable in a small firm, but the firm’s risk adverse strategy and robust risk management systems mitigate any risks.